Alzheimer's Disease: What Is Known About Delaying Or Preventing Its Onset And Progression?

 INSULIN RESISTANCE AND TYPE 2 DIABETES.
 Both are well known risk factors for CVD and thus, if one believes the connection between AD and vascular disease, they automatically become risk factors for AD and VaD.
 In addition, there is considerable evidence concerning the effect of insulin and glucose levels on brain health, and there is also independent evidence, based on a number of studies, some with very large cohorts, that type 2 diabetes is a risk factor for cognitive impairment, AD and VaD (44-49).
 Impaired glucose tolerance is also implicated in poor memory performance in the elderly.
 (48).
 Chronically low levels of blood glucose can result in permanent damage to brain cells (19).
 Chronically high levels of blood glucose imply diabetes.

 SERUM CHOLESTEROL.
 Cholesterol has become the focus of intense interest in connection with MCI and AD, partly due to the recognition that the APOE allele e4, a known AD risk factor, is involved in cholesterol metabolism (50), and partly because of the epidemiologic evidence that cholesterol lowering drugs decrease the risk of AD (51, 52).
-Fundamental questions regarding the pathogenesis of AD include how nontoxic, soluble Aß is converted into its toxic, aggregated form and how the protein tau is hyperphosphorylated to form neurofibrillary tangles.
+Fundamental questions regarding the pathogenesis of AD include how nontoxic, soluble A-beta is converted into its toxic, aggregated form and how the protein tau is hyperphosphorylated to form neurofibrillary tangles.
 Growing evidence suggests that altered neuronal cholesterol metabolism may be involved in these pathological processes (50).
 There is also evidence suggesting that the development of late-life AD or MCI is associated with mid-life hypercholesterolemia (high cholesterol levels) (53, 54).
 The biochemical and pathological details are far from understood, and while the conventional wisdom holds that cholesterol does not cross the blood-brain barrier, there remains the observation that high serum cholesterol is a risk factor for AD (55).
 In fact, it is thought that brain cholesterol is made in the brain and not derived from the peripheral circulation.
 Not only statins but other cholesterol lowering drugs appear to decrease the risk of AD, and there are large differences among statins themselves as to their ability to penetrate the blood-brain-barrier (55).
 Thus, in spite of what appears to be a very primitive understanding of the role and biochemical mechanisms linking cholesterol and dementia, it would appear wise to treat elevated serum cholesterol levels as a significant risk factor.

 ELEVATED HOMOCYSTEINE.
 Again, we see the connection between CVD and AD illustrated in the observation that elevated homocysteine levels are an independent risk factor for AD and dementia (40).
 This risk factor is closely related to vitamin B12 and folic acid deficiencies.
 It can be argued that every adult should have their homocysteine blood level measured, and this appears especially true for the elderly.
 For example, a level greater than 14 micromol/L nearly doubles the risk of AD in the elderly (40).
 An elevated level calls for aggressive treatment with B vitamins.

-VITAMIN B 12 AND FOLIC ACID (FOLATE).
+VITAMIN B 12 AND FOLIC ACID (FOLATE)DEFICIENCY.
 Over the years, a number of studies, but not all have indicated that deficiencies in vitamin-B12, vitamin-B6 and folic acid are related to elevated risk of dementia or AD (56-59).
 Several recent studies appear to confirm this.
 Wang et al (60) found in a longitudinal study that the risk increased by two-fold when a serum cut-off of B12 < 150 pmol/L and folate < 10 nmol/L was compared to normal levels of both vitamins.
 An interesting three-fold increase in risk was found for a subgroup with good baseline cognition, and a similar pattern was seen with higher cut-off of 250 pmol/L and 12 nmol/L. Similar results were found by Clarke et al (61) in a case-control study of total serum homocysteine, B 12 and folate and AD.
 For folate and B 12 serum levels the odds ratios obtained by comparing the upper with the lower third of the population were 3.3 and 4.3, respectively.
 Snowdon et al (62) found in the Nun Study that low serum folate was strongly associated with atrophy of the cerebral cortex, particularly in persons with AD lesions seen at autopsy.
 These results, when considered with a number of other studies (see (60) for references), suggest a strong link to AD risk from low B 12 and folate and high homocysteine, the latter, as discussed above, being also an independent risk factor for AD.
 However, mechanistic details are far from clear since there are a number of potential ways in which low levels of vitamin B 12 could, for example, lead to decreased cognition and AD (63), and in fact, there may be multiple pathogenic mechanisms at work (40, 64).
 Thus monitoring the serum B12 and folate concentration in the elderly appears important (60).

 DEFICIENCY IN OMEGA-3 ESSENTIAL FATTY ACIDS.
 Recent studies (65, 66) have provided evidence that a deficiency in the omega-3 essential fatty acids may be linked to the risk of developing AD and other dementias.
 Correlations were found between risk and plasma levels of these fatty acids.
 One omega-3 fatty acid in particular, docosahexaenoic acid (DHA), appeared critical, and in another study a low level was not only characteristic of AD patients but also those with cognitive impairment (65).
 Tully et al used cholesteryl ester-docosahexaenoic acid levels to examine the relationship between DHA levels and AD and found similar results (67).
 In the Rotterdam Study it was found that low levels of fish consumption, a good measure of omega-3 fatty acid intake, was a risk factor for subsequent development of AD in the elderly (68).